thiagorangel45/PyROOT_Course/_episodes/01-introduction.md

  - "You, as a user, will likely be gluing together many packages in each data analysis."
 ---

-# How much Python do we need to know? teste!!!
+# How much Python do we need to know?

 ## Basic Python